exercism/csharp/exercises/meetup/README.md

 descriptor calculate the date of the actual meetup.
 For example, if given "The first Monday of January 2017", the correct meetup date is 2017/1/2.

-### Submitting Exercises

-Note that, when trying to submit an exercise, make sure the exercise file that you're submitting is in the `exercism/csharp/meetup` directory.

 ## Source